-Based on the results in Table 1, it is observed that the BS energy saving gain brought by on-demand SIB1 is significant.
-Specifically, in the case of zero load, the mean BS power consumption can be reduced from 36.80 to a minimum of 20.17, and about 45.2% of energy saving gain can be obtained.
+Based on the results in Table 1, it is observed that the BS energy saving gain brought by on-demand SIB1 among 11.3% and 55.7% depending on baseline case assumption.
+Besides, evaluation results for comparing baseline case 1 and an additional enhanced case with the same SSB period are also provided in Appendix B.

-Observation 2: On-demand SIB1 by UE WUS can achieve large energy saving gain in real deployment.Motivation and target scenarios of on-demand SIB1
+Observation 2: On-demand SIB1 by UE WUS can bring significant energy saving gain (>10%) by comparison of energy consumption for baseline schemes and enhance scheme based on real deployment parameter setting.

+Proposal 1: For evaluation of On-demand SIB1 by UE WUS, adopt the following assumptions of SSB and SIB1 transmissions for the baseline schemes and enhanced scheme.

+Baseline scheme 1: 20ms SSB, 20ms SIB1

+Baseline scheme 2: 160ms SSB, 160ms SIB1

+Enhanced scheme (on demand SIB1 by UE WUS): 160ms SSB, on SIB1

+Motivation and target scenarios of on-demand SIB1

 In this section, we list two types of deployment scenarios of on-demand SIB1, followed by the analysis of the motivation of on-demand SIB1.